RightbrainAI/github-action-tasks/examples/pull-request-summary-task.md

 ### Prompt

-While the Task is designed to produce a non-technical summary for PRs, you can customize the prompt to suit different audiences:
+While the Task is designed to produce a non-technical summary for PRs, you can customize the prompt to suit different audiences or personas:

 ```
   You are an expert software program specifically designed for the software industry that will be used to provide a summary of a Pull Request to a team so that they can quickly understand the impact of the change proposed.